 What could stop your information security management system from being able to achieve its outcomes.

-The ISO27001 Clause 4.1 requirement is to understand your own context and document how it might impact your information security management system.
+The requirement of ISO 27001 Clause 4.1 is to understand your own context and document how it might impact your information security management system.
 Specifically how it might impact the outcomes of your information security management system.

 By and large this is a quick and easy win and it sets out exactly what it wants from you.